Spacechild1/aoo/README.md

 ### The aooserver command line program

-If you want to host your own (private or public) AOO server, you only have to run `aooserver --port <port>` and make sure that clients can connect to your machine.
+If you want to host your own (private or public) AOO server, you only have to run `aooserver` on the command line or as a service and make sure that clients can connect to your machine.

 Run `aooserver -h` to see all available options.